Mounjaro is quickly growing in popularity as an effective medication to treat blood sugar levels in people with type 2 diabetes.

 Eating and drinking foods and beverages with added sugar isn’t great for anyone, let alone people with diabetes trying to manage their blood sugar levels.

-These processed foods and drinks make diabetes management more difficult, increase insulin resistance, and make Mounjaro less effective.
+These processed foods and drinks can complicate diabetes management, increase insulin resistance, and potentially reduce Mounjaro’s effectiveness.

-Refined carbohydrates with added sugars found in foods like ice cream, candy, desserts, and soda also make losing weight harder.
+Added sugars found in foods such as ice cream, candy, desserts, and soda also make losing weight harder.

-High-fat foods, like fried, fatty, and greasy fast food are full of saturated and trans fats.
+High-fat foods, like fried, fatty, and greasy fast food, are full of unhealthy saturated and trans fats.

 These foods are associated with the development of heart disease, chronic inflammation, high blood pressure, and insulin resistance.

-Additionally, these types of foods cause bloating, gas, and nausea.
+Additionally, these types of foods also can cause bloating, gas, and nausea.

 Too much alcohol